owntone/owntone-server/docs/configuration.md

   control_port = 0
   ```

-- `timing_port` - Number of the UDP timing port used when Airplay devices make connections back to OwnTone.
+- `timing_port` - Number of the UDP timing port used when AirPlay devices make connections back to OwnTone.

   **Note:** Choosing specific ports may be helpful when running OwnTone behind a firewall.